 Felice will demonstrate how wheat is woven and Clyde will demonstrate spinning.
 They will have many of their lovely items for sale including wall hangings, jewelry, Christmas ornaments.

 As a serious craftsman and lover of old tools and history, John is full of information about woodworking.
-This year he will be demonstrating how to make a box using hand tools.
+This year he will be demonstrating how a pendulum lathe works.